lg/osrun/README.md

 If you don't have kvm on your machine, you can skip the parameter, but things will be a lot slower.
 This mode is currently unreliable and may freeze during Windows 11 installation.

+## Protips

+- Take advantage of noVNC, `--verbose` and `--pause` to debug installation/execution
+- Don't forget to mount the cache directory in Docker and passthrough kvm
+- Use single quotes around the run command to avoid shell expansion.
+There is no need for double backslashes in Windows paths.
+Ex: `osrun 'dir "C:\Program Files"'`.
+- You can inspect the container state using `docker exec -it <container-id> ash`.
+- You can enter the QEMU Monitor using `docker exec -it <container-id> socat tcp:127.0.0.1:55556 readline` or just `socat tcp:127.0.0.1:55556 readline` locally if you forwarded the port.

 ## Details

 This container uses [QEMU](https://www.qemu.org/) to run a Windows 11 VM.
 Windows 11 is built with the file list from [UUP dump](https://uupdump.net/) and files are downloaded directly from Microsoft's Windows Update servers.
-The UUP dump script generates a Windows ISO which we then inject an `autounattend.xml` script to start the installation automation.
-To keep the resultant VM small and fast we remove a lot of the default Windows components and services including Windows Defender, Windows Update, most default apps, and also disable things like paging, sleep and hibernation, plus the hard drive is compressed and trimmed to be <10GB.
-THese are the files in the `win11-init` directory.
-This image and VM state is then snapshotted and saved to a cache directory so that subsequent runs can use the cached VM state to startup quickly.
-On a reasonably fast machine the installation process takes about 20 minutes end-to-end and runs take about 3-4 seconds for simple commands like `dir`.
+The [UUP dump script](https://github.com/uup-dump/converter) generates a Windows ISO into which we then add an `autounattend.xml` script to start the installation automation.
+To keep the resultant VM small and fast we remove a lot of the default Windows components and services including Windows Defender, Windows Update, Edge, most default apps, and also disable things like paging, sleep and hibernation, plus the hard drive is compressed and trimmed to be <10GB.
+This process is done by the files in the `win11-init` directory.
+This image and VM state is then snapshotted when the system is stable and is saved to a cache directory so that subsequent runs start quickly.
+On a reasonably modern machine the installation process takes about 20 minutes end-to-end and runs take about 3-4 seconds for simple commands like `dir`.

 ```mermaid
 flowchart LR